AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 ## Problem

-The current design of TTG [HsSyn](implementing-trees-that-grow/hs-syn) AST in GHC stores source locations for terms of a datatype `Exp` in a separate wrapper datatype `LExp` which is mutually recursive with `Exp` such that every recursive reference to `Exp` is done **indirectly**, via a reference to the wrapper datatype `LExp`.
+The current design of [ TTG HsSyn AST](https://ghc.haskell.org/trac/ghc/wiki/ImplementingTreesThatGrow/TreesThatGrowGuidance) in GHC stores source locations for terms of a datatype `Exp` in a separate wrapper datatype `LExp` which is mutually recursive with `Exp` such that every recursive reference to `Exp` is done **indirectly**, via a reference to the wrapper datatype `LExp` (see the example code below).
 We refer to this style of storing source locations as the ping-pong style.

-Besides the indirection and the complications the ping-pong style causes, there are two key problems with it:
+Besides the indirection and the resulting complications of the ping-pong style, there are two key problems with it:

-1. It bakes-in the source locations in the base AST, forcing all instances to store source locations, even if they don't need them.
+1. It bakes-in the source locations in the base TTG AST, forcing all instances to store source locations, even if they don't need them.
   For example, TH AST does not carry source locations.

 1. It results in a form of conceptual redundancy: source locations are tree decorations and they belong in the extension points.